 He has handled a diverse range of technologies, including those involving aircraft, acoustic equipment, automotive components, bio-therapeutics, electromechanical devices, environmental remediation, fluid separation, LEDs, MRI, MOCVD, OLEDs, medical devices, network security, pharmaceuticals, rare earth magnets, semiconductors, smart phones, software, spectroscopy, storage media, and wireless communication systems.

 Mr. Sanders is admitted to practice before the Federal Court of Appeals for the Federal and Ninth Circuits, the Supreme Court, and numerous Federal District Courts.
 He is a member of the Boston Patent Law Association, Boston Bar Association, and the ITC Trial Lawyers Association.
-Mr. Sanders was ranked as a leading lawyer in Massachusetts for his Intellectual Property work by Chambers USA 2018.
+Mr. Sanders was ranked as a leading lawyer in Massachusetts for his Intellectual Property work by Chambers USA 2018-2019 and The Best Lawyers in America 2020.

-Mr. Sanders provides pro bono legal services to Project Citizenship.
-He serves as a member of the Board of Directors of Project Citizenship and of Boys Town New England.
+In addition to his practice, Mr. Sanders provides pro bono legal services to Project Citizenship and serves as a member of their Board of Directors.
+He also previously served as a member of the Board of Directors for Boys Town New England.

 Prior to joining Latham, Mr. Sanders was a partner at another leading law firm.